UCA-Datalab/covid-npi/README.md

 Taxonomy is a xslx file, and must be placed in the same [datos_NPI](./datos_NPI) folder as the data above.
 Each sheet in the taxonomy corresponds to a specific area of intervention, such as "commerce", "education" or "outside sport".
 These sheets have the following columns:

-- `Código medida concreta` contains the specific code of the intervention.
+- `Código medida concreta` contains the specific code of the intervention (NP).
 Related to the column `codigo` of the NPI files.
-- `Media concreta` contains the description of the intervention.
+- `Media concreta` contains the description of the NPI.
 Not used by this module.
-- `Nombre item` contains the name of the item which the interventions belongs to.
-An item is a group of interventions related to the same topic.
+- `Nombre item` contains the name of the item which the interventions are associated to.
-- `Construcción del item`
+- `Construcción del item` contains the rules that describe how to compute the score of the item from the scores of the NPI associated to it.
-- `Ponderación del item`
+- `Ponderación del item` contains the weight (between 0 and 1) given to the item.
+It is used to compute the area score.
-- `Criterio`
+- `Criterio` contains the rules that describe how to score the NPI.

 ## Preprocess and Score Items